-Folding Rear Seat - If Equipped
+Folding Rear Seat

-On some models, the rear seatbacks can be folded forward to provide an additional storage area.
+The rear seatbacks can be folded forward to provide an additional storage area.
 Pull on the loops shown in the illustration to fold down either or both seatbacks.
 These loops can be tucked away when not in use.